modernweb-dev/web/docs/guides/dev-server/typescript-and-jsx.md

 };
 ```

-If you want to process JSX in JS files you can configure the loader explicitly:
+If you want to process JSX in `.js` files you can configure the loader explicitly:

 ```js
 import { esbuildPlugin } from '@web/dev-server-esbuild';